chinjyanson/ES-synth-starter/README.md

 - Frameworks: STM32duino
 - Hardware Abstraction Layers (HALs): CMSIS/STM32Cube

 This project was developed by EEE and EIE students from Imperial College London for the second coursework of the ELEC60013 - Embedded Systems module.

-**Team members:** Anson Chin, Eddie Moualek, Samuel Khoo.
+**Team members:** Anson Chin, Eddie Moualek and Samuel Khoo
-- When configured as a receiver, the synthesizer plays or stops the appropriate note(s) upon receiving a message.

 ---